 The island of Lombok is a destination for divers.
 There are various diving areas mainly in the bay in front of the town of Sekotong in the southwest.
 However, there are also good grounds towards Gili Trawangan in the northwest.
 Due to the proximity to Bali, even day trips by boat are possible.

-Kuta Lombok on the island’s southern is one of Indonesia’s most popular surfing areas.
+Kuta Lombok on the island’s southern shore is one of Indonesia’s most popular surfing areas.
 While the surf spots in Kuta are suitable even for beginners, surfing pros might rather enjoy the waves at Desert Point in the north.
-However, you can choose from about twenty great surfing places on Lombok.
+However, you can choose from about twenty great surfing places in Lombok.

 Wanna try something else?
 The Gili islands can be reached from Lombok in less than an hour and are therefore great for day trips, too.